jlpteaching/comparch/syllabus.md

 ### Regrade Requests

-Regrade requests must be made within one week of the return of the assignment or test.
+Regrade requests must be made within two week of the return of the assignment. gem5 assignment regrade requests have to be made by continuing the comment thread on the PR in Github.
-Regrade requests can be made through Gradescope or continuing the comment thread on the PR in Github.
+**The TAs needs to be notified about the request during their office hours, otherwise the requests will be ignored.**

 *Please be sure to read the rubric and the comments on your assignment before submitting a regrade request.*
 **Do not make regrade requests that simply ask for more points.
 Regrades will only be accepted in the case of a grading error.**